 Braising the tempeh in an umami-heavy marinade gives the whole dish a deeply savory quality that’s reminiscent of meat.
 (Oh, the meatless places you’ll go!)
 The crispy edges also come in clutch, giving the whole dish a texture boost.And I’ll let you in on a little secret: The best fried rice is made with either leftover rice, or the microwavable bags of rice.
 Mainly because moisture is the enemy here, as it interferes with the rice reaching maximum crispiness.
 If you’re into batch-cooking your grains, go ahead and cook a big batch of rice, chill it uncovered overnight (which helps dry it out), and it’ll be in top-notch shape to get crisped up in a skillet.

-If you’re using microwavable bags of rice, they’re already dry as hell as long as you don’t actually microwave them.
+If you’re using microwavable bags of pre-cooked rice, they’re already dry as hell as long as you don’t actually microwave them.
 Just use your hands to massage the grains in the bag to break them up, and toss them in the skillet.
 This is sounding superbly weeknight-friendly, huh?As far as the alliums and greens go, the options are highly customizable.
 Fried rice is pretty forgiving and will take on any flavor profile you throw its way.
 Shallots, mushrooms, scallions, kale, bok choy—throw it all in.

 Same goes for the toppings—fresh herbs, toasted sesame seeds, and kimchi (always, always kimchi) give it the final layer of texture and flavor to beat out anything served at the local takeout joint.
 And trust me, leftovers have never been better.